Rocky Balboa: Character origin

-The name, iconography, and fighting style of Rocky Balboa was inspired by the legendary heavyweight champion Rocky Marciano from Brockton, Massachusetts and from the 5 times world champion Roberto 'Manos de Piedra (Hands of Stone)' Durán, from Panama, where the Balboa is the official currency.
-Balboa was also inspired by other fighting legends: Joe Frazier, for his Philadelphia origin, training methods and victory against Muhammad Ali (the inspiration for Apollo Creed), and Jake LaMotta, for his Italian-inner city roots, ability to absorb many blows and his rivalry with Sugar Ray Robinson, which heavily resembled Rocky and Apollo's.
+The name, iconography, and fighting style of Rocky Balboa was inspired by the legendary heavyweight champion Rocky Marciano from Brockton, Massachusetts and by the five-time world champion Roberto 'Manos de Piedra (Hands of Stone)' Durán, from Panama, where the Balboa is the official currency.
+Balboa was also inspired by other fighting legends: Joe Frazier, for his Philadelphia origin, training methods, and victory against Muhammad Ali (the inspiration for Apollo Creed), and Jake LaMotta, for his Italian-American urban roots, ability to absorb many blows, and his rivalry with Sugar Ray Robinson, which heavily resembled Rocky and Apollo's.
 However, it was Chuck Wepner who inspired the movie and Balboa's underdog personality.

 Early in my acting career I realized the only way I would ever prove myself was to create my own role in my own script.
 On my 29th birthday, I had $106 in the bank.
 My best birthday present was a sudden revelation that I had to write the kind of screenplay that I personally enjoyed seeing.
 I relished stories of heroism, great love, dignity, and courage, dramas of people rising above their stations, taking life by the throat and not letting go until they succeeded.
 But I had so many ideas in my head, I couldn't focus on any one.
 To cheer myself up, I took the last of my entertainment money and went to see the Ali-Wepner fight on closed circuit TV.
 Chuck Wepner, a battling, bruising club fighter who had never made the big time, was having his shot.
 It wasn't at all regarded as a serious battle.
 But as the fight progressed, this miracle unfolded.
 He hung in there.
 People went absolutely crazy.
 Wepner was knocked out in the 15th and final round, almost lasting the distance.
 We had witnessed an incredible triumph of the human spirit and we loved it.

 That night, Rocky Balboa was born.
 People looked on him as the all-American tragedy, a man without much mentality and few social graces.
 But he has deep emotion and spirituality and good patriotism.
 And he has a good nature, although nature has not been particularly good to him.
 I have always seen him as a 20th Century gladiator in a pair of sneakers.
 Like so many of us, he is out of sync with the times.
 To all this, I injected doses of my own personal life, of my frustration at not getting anywhere.